Top Internet Providers in Toronto for 2025 – Best Speeds & Plans

 Services Offered: Internet, TV, Home Phone, Smart Home Services.

-Modem, Router, and Installation Fees: Modem rental is included, and installation fees will be waived if you opt for self-installation.
+Modem, Router, and Installation Fees: Modem rental is included, and installation fees are waived if you choose self-installation.

 Pros and Cons:

 Google Reviews: 4.5/5 stars.
-Customers appreciate Virgin Plus for its excellent internet speed and helpful customer service, though some have reported occasional issues with rural coverage.
+Customers appreciate Virgin Plus for its fast internet and responsive customer service, though some report occasional issues with rural connectivity.

 Diallog Telecommunications